Deterministically approximating the volume of a Kostka polytope: Main result and computational aspects

 In combination with the discussion following \cref{eq-x-hat-def,eq-S-compute-approx}, the procedure outlined above gives a \(\pm\delta/2\) additive approximation to \(\log S_{\lambda}(x)\) using at most \(\poly{n, \norm{y}, \norm{\lambda}, \rep{\lambda, y, \delta}}\) bit operations.
 Since \(\tg_{\lambda, \mu}(y) = S_{\lambda}(x) - x^\top\mu\), this completes the proof. \end{proof}

-Using \cref{prop:optimizer-setup,prop-compute-g} we can apply Theorem 4.3.13 of \cite{GLSbook} (based on results of \cite{YN76}) to minimize $\tg_{\lambda,\mu}$ over the convex body $K({\lambda,\mu})$ and get an $\epsilon$-additive approximation of the minimum value of $\tg_{\la, \mu}$ in time polynomial in $n$ and the binary representation lengths of $\epsilon$, $\lambda$ and $\mu$.
-We provide Theorem 4.3.13 of \cite{GLSbook} below, followed by details of the inputs passed to it.
-(Following the notation of \cite{GLSbook}, we denote by $S(\alpha, r)$ the set of all points with Euclidean distance $r$ of $\alpha$, where $\alpha$ can be a point or a set of points.)
+We now specialize to the setting of \cref{rem:R}.
+Using \cref{prop:optimizer-setup,prop-compute-g} we can apply Theorem 4.3.13 of \cite{GLSbook} (based on results of \cite{YN76}) to minimize $\tg_{\lambda,\mu}$ over the convex body $K({\lambda,\mu})$ (defined in \cref{prop:optimizer-setup}) and get an $\epsilon$-additive approximation of the minimum value of $\tg_{\la, \mu}$ in time polynomial in $n$ and the binary representation lengths of $\epsilon$, $\lambda$ and $\mu$.
+We describe Theorem 4.3.13 of \cite{GLSbook} below, followed by details of the inputs passed to the algorithm promised by it.
+We use the following notation of \cite{GLSbook}.
+When \(r > 0\), we denote by $S(\alpha, r)$ the set of all points within Euclidean distance $r$ of $\alpha$, where $\alpha$ can be a point or a set of points.
+When \(r < 0\), and \(\alpha\) is a set, \(S(\alpha, r)\) denotes the set of those points \(\beta\) for which \(S(\beta, -r)\) is contained in \(\alpha\).